vicb1/deep-learning-for-computer-vision/README.md

 # deep-learning-for-computer-vision

-This repository contains Deep Learning for Computer Vision references and Python examples.
+This repository contains Deep Learning for Computer Vision references and examples in Python.

 The `notebook-examples` directory contains Jupyter Notebook examples from various courses.